kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     // This reason is set for the Failed condition.
     EvictionConditionReasonNoFurtherResponder EvictionConditionReason = "NoFurtherResponder"
     // EvictionConditionReasonPodDeleted means that the target pod has been deleted.
-    // This reason is set for the Evicted condition.
+    // This reason is set for the TargetEvicted condition.
     EvictionConditionReasonPodDeleted EvictionConditionReason = "PodDeleted"
     // EvictionConditionReasonPodTerminal means that the target pod has reached a terminal state.
-    // This reason is set for the Evicted condition.
+    // This reason is set for the TargetEvicted condition.
     EvictionConditionReasonPodTerminal EvictionConditionReason = "PodTerminal"
     // EvictionConditionReasonEvictionFailed means that the eviction of the target was unsuccessful.
-    // This reason is set for the Evicted condition.
+    // This reason is set for the TargetEvicted condition.
     EvictionConditionReasonEvictionFailed EvictionConditionReason = "EvictionFailed" )